aleventhal/treegrid-example/README.md

 </tr>
 <tr>
 <th>NVDA</th>
-<td>Pretty broken: reads the words row, column but just about nothing else</td>
+<td>Does not read name unless treeitem, auto label options checked, as Chrome is not exposing name</td>
 <td>
   <li>Row navigation: levels read correctly, all seems good
   <li>Column navigation: cells are announced as "selected, editable" but aren't either
+  <li>Has very cool feature where Ctrl+alt arrow can navigate cells of table from current position, without
+      additional help from the ARIA widget.
+If all screen readers did this then the widget author would not need to implement the cell navigation
 <td>
   <li>Column navigation: unlike in Firefox, NVDA does not read column labels but instead reads the column number
   <li>Row navigation: row numbers are reported, unlike with NVDA and Firefox.
-Unfortunately both row 2 and 3 are reported as
+Unfortunately both row 2 and 3 are reported as row 2 :/
+  <li>The ctrl+alt+arrow feature that is available in Firefox does not work in IE
 </tr>
 <tr>
 <th>VoiceOver</th>